 Storm Prediction Center

 There is no such thing as guaranteed safety inside a tornado.
 Freak accidents happen; and the most violent tornadoes can level and blow away almost any house and its occupants.
 Extremely violent EF5 tornadoes are very rare, though.
-Most tornadoes are actually much weaker and can be survived using these safety ideas...
+Even violent tornadoes have a survival rate of at least 99%.
+Most tornadoes are actually much weaker, and can be survived using these safety ideas...

 Prevention and practice before the storm: At home, have a family tornado plan in place, based on the kind of dwelling you live in and the safety tips below.
 Know where you can take shelter in a matter of seconds, and practice a family tornado drill at least once a year.
 Have a pre-determined place to meet after a disaster.
 Flying debris is the greatest danger in tornadoes; so store protective coverings (e.g., mattress, sleeping bags, thick blankets, etc) in or next to your shelter space, ready to use on a few seconds' notice.
 When a tornado watch is issued, think about the drill and check to make sure all your safety supplies are handy.
 Turn on local TV, radio or NOAA Weather Radio and stay alert for warnings.
 Forget about the old notion of opening windows to equalize pressure; the tornado will blast open the windows for you!
 If you shop frequently at certain stores, learn where there are bathrooms, storage rooms or other interior shelter areas away from windows, and the shortest ways to get there.
 All administrators of schools, shopping centers, nursing homes, hospitals, sports arenas, stadiums, mobile home communities and offices should have a tornado safety plan in place, with easy-to-read signs posted to direct everyone to a safe, nearby shelter area.
 Schools and office building managers should regularly run well-coordinated drills.
 If you are planning to build a house, especially east of the Rockies, consider an underground tornado shelter or an interior "safe room".